10 Best Cities for Asian Men to Date: The Ranking No One Else Will Give You

 Los Angeles: The Highest Ceiling, the Most Friction

-The deeper issue for Asian men in LA is the social circle dynamics.
-Unlike New York, where transplants bond over the shared experience of being new, LA has entrenched local social circles that take real skill and time to penetrate.
+LA nightlife is excellent, particularly Hollywood, K-Town, and Silver Lake.
+Daygame at The Grove and Santa Monica Promenade is solid.
+The deeper issue for Asian men is social circle dynamics.
+Unlike New York, where transplants bond over shared experience, LA has entrenched local social circles that take real skill and time to penetrate.
 The city rewards intermediate-to-advanced players and punishes beginners harder than almost any other market.
-Most of the Asian men dating problems I hear on coaching calls trace back to exactly this friction.
-It’s not a lack of Asian women to meet, but a lack of the social infrastructure skills needed to convert those opportunities.

 Read our full Los Angeles Dating Coach Guide here.